geodynamics/aspect/cookbooks/convection-box/doc/convection-box.md

       plot "output-convection-box/statistics" using 2:11 with lines

-Fig.&nbsp;[4] shows clearly that the simulation enters a steady state after about $t\approx 0.1$ and then changes very little.
+Fig. [4] shows clearly that the simulation enters a steady state after about $t\approx 0.1$ and then changes very little.
 This can also be observed using the graphical output files from which we have generated Fig.{ref}`fig:convection-box-fields`.
 One can look further into this data to find that the flux through the top and